Chernobyl disaster: Explosions

-A second, more powerful explosion occurred about two or three seconds after the first; this explosion dispersed the damaged core and effectively terminated the nuclear chain reaction.
-This explosion compromised more of the reactor containment vessel and ejected hot lumps of graphite moderator.
-The ejected graphite and the demolished channels still in the remains of the reactor vessel caught fire on exposure to air, significantly contributing to the spread of radioactive fallout.
+A second, more powerful explosion, estimated to have had the power equivalent of 225 tons of TNT, occurred two or three seconds after the first, dispersing the damaged reactor core and effectively terminating the nuclear chain reaction.
+The blast further compromised the reactor containment vessel, ejecting red-hot fragments of graphite moderator and damaged fuel channel material.
+Observers outside Unit 4 reported burning lumps of material and sparks shooting into the air above the reactor, some of which fell onto the roof of the machine hall and started fires.
+Approximately 25% of the graphite blocks and overheated material from the fuel channels were expelled.
+Damage to the building established an airflow through the core, which fanned graphite fires and significantly contributed to the release and spread of radioactive fallout.
 (Note: Although most reports on the Chernobyl accident refer to a number of graphite fires, it is highly unlikely that the graphite itself burned.
 According to the General Atomics website: "It is often incorrectly assumed that the combustion behavior of graphite is similar to that of charcoal and coal.
 Numerous tests and calculations have shown that it is virtually impossible to burn high-purity, nuclear-grade graphites."
 On Chernobyl, the same source states: "Graphite played little or no role in the progression or consequences of the accident.
 The red glow observed during the Chernobyl accident was the expected color of luminescence for graphite at 700°C and not a large-scale graphite fire, as some have incorrectly assumed."
-Similarly, nuclear physicist Yevgeny Velikhov, noted some two weeks after the accident, "Until now the possibility of a catastrophe really did exist: A great quantity of fuel and graphite of the reactor was in an incandescent state."
+Similarly, nuclear physicist Yevgeny Velikhov noted some two weeks after the accident, "Until now the possibility of a catastrophe really did exist: A great quantity of fuel and graphite of the reactor was in an incandescent state."
 That is, all the nuclear-decay heat that was generated inside the uranium fuel (heat that would normally be extracted by back-up coolant pumps, in an undamaged reactor) was instead responsible for making the fuel itself and any graphite in contact with it, glow red-hot.
 This is contrary to the often-cited interpretation, which is that the graphite was red-hot chiefly because it was chemically oxidizing with the air.)
-The explosion is estimated to have had the power equivalent of 225 tons of TNT.

-According to observers outside Unit 4, burning lumps of material and sparks shot into the air above the reactor.
-Some of them fell onto the roof of the machine hall and started a fire.
-About 25% of the red-hot graphite blocks and overheated material from the fuel channels was ejected.
-Parts of the graphite blocks and fuel channels were out of the reactor building.
-As a result of the damage to the building, an airflow through the core was established by the core's high temperature.
-The air ignited the hot graphite and started a graphite fire.

-After the larger explosion, several employees at the power station went outside to get a clearer view of the extent of the damage.
-One such survivor, Alexander Yuvchenko, said that once he stepped out and looked up towards the reactor hall, he saw a "very beautiful" laser-like beam of blue light caused by the ionized-air glow that appeared to be "flooding up into infinity".
+After the larger explosion, several employees went outside to get a clearer view.
+One survivor, Aleksandr Yuvchenko, said that he looked up towards the reactor hall and saw a "very beautiful" laser-like beam of blue light caused by the ionized-air glow that appeared to be "flooding up into infinity".